KennyPeanuts/pond_diversity_fcn/experimental_design/protocols/winkler_protocol.md

 This protocol is modified for small samples from Carpenter 1965.
 Limnology and Oceanography.
 10: 141-143

-Revised 30 May 2012 for project in Depauw Quarry Pond
+* Revised 30 May 2012 for project in Depauw Quarry Pond

-Further Revised 8 Oct 2013 for Longwood U. pond research projects
+* Revised 8 Oct 2013 for Longwood U. pond research projects

+* Revised 12 June based on CPOM Flux Exp work at Longwood U.

 ## Equipment